chaoshades/ezyLuna/README.md

 #Define each of your projects from here
 #Change the port number if you want to have more than one project
-#Change the root for the directory of your project
+#Change the root for the directory of your RPG Maker MV project (the Game.rpgproject file)
 localhost:9005 {
 	cors
 	root "C:\path\to\project"